p2pu/learning-circles/docs/index.rst

 Welcome to Learning Circles Dashboard's documentation!
 ======================================================

-You are probably looking for the documentation `here <https://learning-circles-user-manual.readthedocs.io/en/latest/>`.
+You are probably looking for the documentation `here <https://learning-circles-user-manual.readthedocs.io/en/latest/>`_.

 .. toctree::
    :maxdepth: 2

-   intro
-   installation
-   organizer
-   facilitator